 An OIC is an agreement between the IRS and the taxpayer that settles a tax liability for less than full payment.
 Offers are authorized by Internal Revenue Code § 7122.
 Tax obligations that can be compromised include any civil or criminal case, including interest and penalties.
 The regulations provide some guidance, but much is left to IRS discretion.

-A new revision of the Form 656-B booklet, with forms and instructions for submitting an Offer in Compromise (OIC), will be available on IRS.gov in January, 2015.
-The use of earlier versions after January 1, 2015 will delay the processing of OIC applications.
+The Form 656-B booklet, with forms and instructions for submitting an Offer in Compromise (OIC), is available on IRS.gov.
+The use of earlier versions will delay the processing of OIC applications.
 8/13/14

-All offers must be fully paid within 24 months of the date the offer is accepted (Long deferred OICs apparenlty no longer available).
+All offers must be fully paid within 24 months of the date the offer is accepted (Long deferred OICs apparently no longer available).
 5/24/12

 “Pennies on the dollar”